Culture of Qatar: Livestock rearing

 Bedouins have traditionally been reliant on the rearing and grazing of livestock.
-In the north, despite the tribes leading more sedentary lives, comprehensive livestock inventories could be found, comprising camels, sheep, goats, a few cows, and donkeys for transportation.
+In the north, despite the tribes leading more sedentary lives, animals such as camels, sheep, goats, cows and donkeys were commonly found.
 Poultry, and occasionally pigeons, were also present.
-Unlike typical nomadic cultures, Bedouins in Qatar did not utilize dogs for camp guarding, relying instead on salukis for hunting purposes.
-Camps consisted of 2-6 tents, with livestock keeping influencing their size and cooperative arrangements; a typical tent looking after 30 to 40 animals.
+Salukis were sometimes kept to hunt game.
+Camps consisted of 2 to 6 tents, with livestock influencing their size and arrangements; a typical tent looking after 30 to 40 animals.
 Livestock care, primarily the responsibility of men, included tasks such as marking, castration, and slaughtering.
 Women managed milking and dairy production.
-Donkeys played a crucial role in transportation and camp activities, while camels were less prominent in the north, primarily housed by select families.
+Camels were less prominent in the north, primarily housed by select families.

-Compared to their northern counterparts, Bedouins in southern Qatar exhibited a more traditional lifestyle, with camels occupying a central role.
-The Al Murrah tribe, dedicated almost exclusively to camel husbandry, exemplified this tradition.
-While some groups kept sheep and goats for supplementary purposes, camel herding remained central.
+Compared to their northern counterparts, Bedouins in southern Qatar relied more on camels; for instance, the Al Murrah tribe, which is dedicated almost exclusively to camel husbandry.
+While some groups kept sheep and goats for supplementary purposes, camels remained the most popular livestock.